dotnet/designs/accepted/2021/statics-in-interfaces/README.md

 After thinking over the possible implementations, Jeff realizes that the only reliable way to implement this in .NET 5 is to define an interface with instance methods that users must then implement on their own types or to hardcode a list of types in their own library.
 They do not believe this to be as reusable or maintainable as hoped.

 Jeff learns that a future version of .NET will offer a new feature called static abstracts in interfaces.
-Such a feature will have the .NET Libraries expose a set of interfaces that allow Jeff to implement the desired method without requiring users types to take a dependency on types they declared.
+Such a feature will have the .NET Libraries expose a set of interfaces that allow Jeff to implement the desired method without requiring users' types to take a dependency on types they declared.

 The .NET Libraries are exposing interfaces such as (NOTE: simplified names/examples are given below):
 ```csharp